SU-SWS/stanford_private_page/README.md

 Maintainers: [cynmij](https://github.com/cynmij), [cjwest](https://github.com/cjwest)
 [Changelog.txt](CHANGELOG.txt)

-This module provides a content type (Stanford Page) that incorporates the Stanford Image Field Collection.
-It is the de-facto page content type for all Jumpstart products.
-Included in this module is also a
+This module provides a content type (Stanford Private Page) that incorporates the Stanford Image Field Collection and file upload.
+It is essentially the same as the Stanford Page except it is designed to provide pages within a site that can restrict viewing.
-This Drupal Features module provides a content type (Stanford Private Page) for providing pages within a site that can be restricted for viewing.
-Using the Content Access module, feature allows the site administrator to use permissions to select who can view and edit the help pages.
-This is designed to keep the information on these pages available only to selected roles and away from search bots.
+Using the Content Access module, this feature allows the site administrator to use permissions to limit the roles that can view and edit the private pages.

 Sub Modules
 ---